borismilner/neogoodies/README.md

 >
 > Currently the library consists of function allowing:
 >* Creation of different graph structures
 >* Working with the embedded Neo4J server (mainly for unit-testing)
+The functions are also exposed as Neo4J plugins (see examples below)
 ---
 ```
 CALL generate.nodes(5, ["Officer", "Gentleman"], "{'name': 'FIRSTNAME', 'phone': 'PHONE_NUMBER'}")